akinanop/model-checking/project.md

 ```prolog
 AG (we.state = waiting & ns.state = waiting -> AX (we.state = passing | ns.state = passing) )
 ```
-* Light will not red all the time:
+* Light will not be red all the time:

 ```prolog
 AG AF (we.green = TRUE)